OpenStuder/openstuder-client-python/README.md

-# gateway-client-python
+# openstuder-client-python
-Python client to connect to OpenStuder gateway via WebSocket
+Python client to connect to OpenStuder gateway via WebSocket.